Fig. A: the humble beginnings of the Cups N Cakes Network

 It all began as a bi-weekly internet radio show playing only Canadian independent acts.
 The program started as a way for hosts Jeff MacCallum and Carey Newton to maintain their friendship while sharing laughs along with their favourite music.
 In May of 2017, Jeff began elevating Cups N Cakes to new heights by morphing it into a multi-media music source with the launch of this website and re-branding to The Cups N Cakes Network.
 With the new look came the addition of weekly written reviews, an interview based podcast, the Vinyl Unveil YouTube show and, of course, the original internet radio program.
 In 2023, MacCallum stepped back from the day to day operations of the network, and handed things over to the first volunteer that Cups N Cakes ever brought on board, Sean Davis Newton.

 Cups N Cakes is a necessary experience for music fans still interested in discovering the latest and greatest acts.
 Near the end of 2018, the rapid growth of the Cups N Cakes Network forced MacCallum to seek help by assembling a team.
 Although everything began from audio programming, the sites growth in popularity is in large part due to this impressive team that pumps out tons of written content.
 It is this content for which the network has become most popular.
 Over 25 volunteers deliver long and short form reviews of Canadian releases, premieres, music news, written interviews (In Conversation), and live show reviews (Live, In Review).
-The wonderful humans that volunteer their time to the Cups N Cakes Network are the sites backbone, Cups N Cakes could not exist without them.
+The wonderful humans that volunteer their time to the Cups N Cakes Network are the site’s backbone, Cups N Cakes could not exist without them.

 Meet the Cups N Cakes Team!

 Sean Davis Newton took over the Cups N Cakes Network from Jeff MacCallum in January 2023, after coming on board as the network’s first ever volunteer in September 2018.
 He is also a songwriter and recording engineer, and released his debut album Bird Brain in October 2024.
+With Jeff back from ‘sabbatical’, he runs the website while he pursues other journalistic endeavours.

 Chris Lammiman (Pick of the Week)